gchq/stroom-docs/content/en/docs/quick-start-guide/_index.md

 > **Note:** The CSV data used in _mock_stroom_data.csv_ (linked to above) is randomly generated and any association with any real world IP address or name is entirely coincidental.

-We're going to do follow the links below in this order:
+We're going to do follow the links below in this order.

+If you don't want to follow all the steps to create the example content then the _stroom_core_test_ stack includes it in the folder _Stroom 101_.